 The small Luang Prabang International Airport (airport code LPQ) is located four kilometres from the city centre.
-The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though you'll still find yourself walking across the tarmac to board the plane.
+The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though most flight require walking across the tarmac to/from the plane.

 The Lao visa-on-arrival is available to most nationalities.
 There is an ATM located outside the terminal.
-The airport also has a taxi desk with set prices.
-Unless you prearrange an airport transfer, this is your only option to get into town as there is nothing immediately around the property and no tuk tuks wait outside.
-It's a flat 50,000 kip one-way to your hotel in town.
+The airport also has a centralised taxi desk with set prices.
+Unless you prearrange an airport pick up, this is your only option to get into town as there is nothing immediately around the property and no tuk tuks are allowed to wait outside.
+It’s a flat 50,000 kip one-way by minivan to your hotel in town.

-To get to the airport, from town a tuk tuk will cost 50,000 kip.
-If you want a more comfortable ride, your hotel should be able to arrange a transfer by air-conditioned minivan for the same price.
+To get to the airport, from town a tuk tuk should cost 50,000 kip.
+Hotels can also arrange for an air-conditioned minivan.

-Lao Central Airlines also services domestic routes.
-This company has a tendency to suddenly suspend operations before resurfacing again after restructuring; it's not the most reliable service-wise.
-Both Lao Central Airlines and Lao Airlines have a tendency to cancel flights with low numbers leaving booked passengers stranded.
+Lao Skyway also services a domestic route between Luang Prabang and Vientiane.
+This company has a tendency to suddenly suspend operations before resurfacing again after restructuring; it’s not the most reliable service-wise and has been known to cancel flights with low numbers leaving booked passengers stranded.

 Luang Prabang is best connected to Bangkok, with multiple flights and carriers daily.